sioaeko/Hackintosh-intel-i7-10700k-Z490-Aorus-Elite-Sonoma/README.md

 >
 >We will deploy a future release that also adds the ACPI and Resources folders that are missing in 1.0.0 EFI
 >
+>If you don't want to do that, you can use the finished 0.8.9 release
+>
 >Have a Happy Hackintosh :D

 ## Hardware Spec